-One of the best prepaid phone plans available in terms of overall value, Mint Mobile's 4GB plan will only cost you $15 a month.
-However, like all of Mint Mobile's other plans, that price could change after three months.
+One of the best prepaid phone plans available in terms of overall value, Mint Mobile's 5GB plan will only cost you $15 a month.
+As with all of Mint Mobile's other plans, that price lasts for three months.
 At that point, you'll have to commit to a full 12 months to continue at that $15 monthly rate, paying the full $180 up front.
 The savings on your monthly rate may be worth that upfront commitment, though.

 This is Mint's largest data plan without making the leap to the unlimited data choice below.
-Here, you're paying $25 a month for 15GB of data.
-As with the other tiered data options, you can use that 15GB as a hotspot as well without any speed limits.
-Just be careful that hotspot data can run out quikcly.
+Here, you're paying $25 a month for 20GB of data.
+As with the other tiered data options, you can use that 20GB as a hotspot as well without any speed limits.
+Just be careful that hotspot data can run out quickly.

 Mint Mobile | Unlimited data | $30/month ($360 for full year) - The cheapest unlimited data offer

 Finally, Mint Mobile's unlimited plan has one of the cheapest prices you can get on unlimited data for one line of data.
 Mint will charge you just $30 a month, but there are some catches.
-While you get a hotspot, it is limited to just 5GB on this plan.
-Also, like the options above, you'll see a rise in price after the first three months if you don't commit to an additional year.
+Hotspot data is capped at 10GB.
+Though you get unlimited data with this plan, if you go over 40GB in a month, you may see your speeds slowed for the rest of the billing cycle.
+Like the options above, you'll see a rise in price after the first three months if you don't commit to an additional year.
 This doesn't feel like a major issue for all that data, though.

 Is Mint Mobile a good carrier?

-Currently, Mint Mobile takes the 5th position in our guide to the best phone carriers.
+Currently, Mint Mobile takes fourth place in our guide to the best phone carriers.
 That puts it in quite a lofty position for a carrier that was only founded back in 2015.
 So why do we rank it so highly?

 This comes down to a few factors, but the big reason is affordability.
 Overall, the best Mint Mobile plans have some of the lowest monthly rates, especially when you pay upfront.
 This makes them especially tempting in comparison to the likes of AT&T and Verizon.

 Secondly, Mint uses the T-Mobile network to provide coverage.
-T-Mobile is one of the fastest networks around, and it happens to be top-ranked phone carrier.
-That gives Mint a leg up, as it can piggyback on the T-Mobile 5G network.
-(That assumes you get the right 5G phone, of course).
-Mint will connect to which cellular signal — LTE or 5G — is stronger where you are.
+T-Mobile is one of the fastest networks around, giving Mint a leg up, as it can piggyback on the T-Mobile 5G network.
+(That assumes you get one of the best 5G phones, of course).
+Mint will connect to whichever cellular signal — LTE or 5G — is stronger where you are.